twh9811/QuackersWebstore/docs/DesignDoc.md

 our enhancements, we aimed for 90%+ code coverage.
 We chose these values because we felt they would nearly guarantee our backend to be bug-free.
-Additionally, we felt that because of how important the MVP was, we needed to ensure that there would be as few bugs as possible, so we aimed for nearly 100% code coverage for those features.
+Additionally, we felt that because of how important the MVP was, we needed to ensure that there would be as few bugs as possible, which is why we aimed for such a high code coverage for those features.

 We reached our goals with an overall 96% code coverage.
 All of our MVP features have code coverages of upwards of 95%.
 Our Account class had the lowest coverage of 87%.